Golden Spider Silk Cape: Silk harvesting, weaving, and embroidery

-23,000 spiders yield around one ounce of silk on average.
-The silk was harvested from female golden orb-weaver spiders in the highlands of Madagascar.
-Each spider produced about 100 feet (30 meters) of silk per session, which took approximately five minutes to collect.
-After the silk was extracted, the spiders were released back into the wild to continue their natural life cycle, making the process sustainable.
+To produce just one ounce of spider silk thread requires 23,000 spiders.
+Producing the cape required 1.5 kg (53 oz) of thread.
+The thinnest threads used for the production of the cape were made of 24 strands of spider silk, with warp threads and embroidery floss being made of multiples of this basic thread twisted together, requiring as many as 96 individual strands.
+Only female golden orb spiders are capable of producing the thread used.
+Each spider produced about 100 feet (30 meters) of silk per extraction session, which took approximately twenty-five minutes each.
+After the silk was extracted, the spiders were released back into the wild to continue their natural life cycle.